miniDSP

 FFT overlap-add \(N+M-1\) \(O(N\log N)\) blocks Long kernels / fast offline convolution

 Use direct methods to build intuition, then compare with overlap-add to see why FFT-based convolution matters for longer filters.
+Use the lowpass designer when you need a specific cutoff frequency with controlled stopband attenuation.

 Further reading